 My eyes water all the time; is this normal?

 Having occasional tearing is common, but if your eyes water all the time it’s best to see your primary care provider.
-This may be caused by a blocked tear duct or infection.
+The most common cause of tearing is dry eye, allergies, or infection.

 Is it safe to get my eyelids tattooed?

-Eyelid tattoos have the potential of being dangerous because of the tattoo’s closeness to the eyes.
-When you get an eyelid tattoo, ink is injected by a needle into the eyelid, puncturing the skin between 500-3000 times per minute.
-The needle could pierce the eye and cause blindness or other serious eye problems.
+Eyelid tattoos can be very dangerous because of the tattoo’s closeness to the eyes.
+When a person gets an eyelid tattoo, ink is injected by a needle into the eyelid, puncturing the skin between 500-3000 times per minute.
+Risks include infection, an allergic reaction to the ink, and the needle could pierce the eye and cause blindness or other serious eye problems.